tom42/agbpack/doc/HUFFMAN.md

 Note: the data for the following example has been produced with CUE's huffman encoder: https://github.com/PeterLemon/Nintendo_DS_Compressors

-Consider the following message: ABBCCDDDD
+Consider the following message: ABBCCDDEEFFGGGHHHH

 The following table shows the symbol frequencies and the resulting huffman code for the message:

+TODO: redo everything below with new more interesting data

 |Symbol  |Frequency|Code|Length|
 |--------|---------|----|------|